Wopple/limber-timber/docs/index.md

 Limber Timber is a database migrations tool written in python with flexibility in mind.
 It is the database migrations tool I always wanted but never existed (until now).

+Currently only Big Query is supported as that is what I'm using at work.
+The codebase is written to support different backends, and I plan to implement them eventually.
+Pull requests are welcome.

 ### Migrations Written in Data

 Data is trivial to parse and thus easy to manipulate.
 You describe the migrations in data, and Limber Timber does the rest.